Louisiana Woman Blog

 • Spoon custard over a freshly baked cake or add a piece of cake into the dessert dish filled with bouille.

-• The custard can be used between the fruit and cake layers in an easy trifle dessert, a British dish.
+• The custard can be used between the fruit and cake layers in a trifle, a British dessert.

 • Use the La Bouille recipe for a creamy filling between chocolate or coconut cake layers.